 Liz was born in Kearney, Nebraska and grew up in Lincoln, the middle of seven children.
 She moved to Denver in 1970 and worked for Mercy Hospital for nineteen years.
 During that time Liz went to Metro State College and received her Certified Dietary Manager Certification from the University of Florida.
 Mercy Hospital was part of Provident Health Partners and closed in 1995.
 She then transferred to the St. Anthony Health System where she worked until 2005, at which time she moved to Fort Collins and started her career with Poudre Valley Hospital.
 Liz became Regional Director for University of Colorado Health in December, 2012.
 Liz enjoys cooking, decorating, walking and spending time with her large family and friends, and cheering for the Nebraska football team.

 Lynn has spent most of her business career in administrative management in the San Francisco Bay Area.
 Her experience includes managing client services and human resources for management consulting firms and for a law firm.
 She and her husband retired to Fort Collins in 2004.
 Since then she has been a volunteer driver and an office volunteer for Meals on Wheels for Fort Collins.
-She is the immediate past President of her HOA’s Board of Directors, and served on that board for 4½ years.
+She also served as a past President of her HOA’s Board of Directors for 4½ years.

 Gretchen, native daughter of Fort Collins, has been a longtime supporter of Meals on Wheels.
 She brings enthusiasm and passion for serving the clients.
 Gretchen serves on the fundraising committee, and faithfully delivers meals on Thursdays.
 She is a long time community volunteer for many local service groups and is an avid world traveling angler!